stroiman/stroiman/README.md

 I'm a senior freelance software developer with 25+ years of professional experience (yes, getting old).

 I'm a long time TDD practitioner.
 Learning TDD has by far been the most important skill I've learned.
-But it took many years, because I was never taught what TDD really is about.
-I had to discover for myself.
+But I was never taught TDD properly; I had to discover that for myself over the course of many years.

 My most recent project, [Gost-DOM](https://github.com/gost-dom/browser) is born from the lack of a tool for a proper TDD process.